Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/09-e2e-githubaction-enterprise.md

 * Deploy 03 LZ Network
 * Deploy 04 LZ Shared Resources
 * Deploy 05 Hub Firewall
-* Deploy 06 LZ Spring Apps Standard
+* Deploy 06 LZ Spring Apps Enterprise
-* Deploy Pet Clinic Infrastructure
+* Deploy ACME Fitness Store Infrastructure

 After the above steps are successful, you will have a functioning landing zone and the Azure Spring App instance available.
-After the above, the workflow also runs the below build step to build and deploy the petclinic microservices in the Azure Spring Apps instance.
+After the above, the workflow also runs the below build step to build and deploy the ACME Fitness microservices in the Azure Spring Apps instance.

-* Build and Deploy Pet Clinic Microservices
+* Build and Deploy ACME Fitness Microservices

-Make sure to keep the correct indentation for the steps if you make changes to the deploy.yaml file directly.
+Make sure to keep the correct indentation for the steps if you make changes to the deploy_enterprise.yaml file directly.
 YAML is very sensitive to indentation.

 ## [!TIP]